-Principles of Consolidation, Basis of Presentation and Reclassification-We have one reportable operating segment that designs, develops, manufactures and markets semiconductors and modules.
+Principles of Consolidation and Basis of Presentation-We have one reportable operating segment that designs, develops, manufactures and markets semiconductors and modules.
 The accompanying consolidated financial statements include our accounts and the accounts of our majority-owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
-In the Consolidated Balance Sheets and Notes Consolidated Financial Statements, certain prior year balances have been reclassified to conform to the current year presentation.

 We have a 52- or 53-week fiscal year ending on the Friday closest to the last day of September.
-Fiscal years 2021 and 2019 included 52 weeks, and fiscal year 2020 included 53 weeks.
+Fiscal years 2022 and 2021 included 52 weeks, and fiscal year 2020 included 53 weeks.
 To offset the effect of holidays, for fiscal years in which there are 53 weeks, we typically include the extra week arising in our fiscal years in the first quarter.
 Our first quarter of fiscal year 2020, ended January 3, 2020, included 14 weeks.